-The $155 omakase at this Fishtown Japanese spot might cost more than a front-row ticket for The Lion King on Broadway.
-But it’s all worth it since you’ll experience 20-courses of meat and seafood-focused dishes that will be some of the best in your life.
+The $155 omakase at this Japanese restaurant in Fishtown might cost more than a front-row ticket for The Lion King on Broadway.
+But it’s all worth it, since you’ll experience 20-courses of meat and seafood-focused dishes that will be some of the best in your life.
 You’ll be served things like an expertly cooked wagyu beef tongue covered in white bean foam and gold flakes, poached quail eggs, and spongy matcha tea cake to end your meal or birthday dinner.
-All of this together makes it the best sushi and Japanese spot in the city.
 And whether you’re at the crowded sushi bar watching the chefs precisely slice each piece of fish or sitting at one of the intimately lit tables with a group of friends, you’ll feel like everybody working at Hiroki can somehow read your mind.

 photo credit: EMILY SCHINDLER

-The next time you want to dive into a book, have a memorable breakfast or lunch, and forget the rest of the world exists, come to this Kensington Vietnamese coffee shop.
+The next time you want to dive into a book, have a memorable breakfast or lunch, and forget the rest of the world exists, come to this Vietnamese coffee shop in Kensington.
 They even have long tables so you can bring a group of friends here and start your day with things like oniony broken rice porridge, egg and cheese breakfast sandwiches on long rolls, cha fries that come covered with salsa roja and fried eggs, or crispy chicken bánh mì that are coated with sweet gochu glaze.
-Pair any of them with a custard-layered egg coffee (made from beans sourced from Vietnam and around Asia) and you’ll have a complete morning catch-up with friends in a spot that isn’t as frantic as some of the other coffee shops in the city and has way better food.
+Pair any of them with a custard-layered egg coffee (made from beans sourced from Vietnam) and you’ll have a complete morning catch-up with friends in a spot that isn’t as frantic as some of the other coffee shops in the city and has way better food.